christhekeele/challenges/README.md

    This has the advantage of letting you try all of them, follow any updates I make to the project, and compare your answer with others.

-   When you start a challenge, be sure to follow the convention of making your commits to an individual project in a branch named after the project!
+   When you start a challenge, be sure to follow the convention of making your commits to an individual challenge in a branch named after the challenge!

 2. Clean copies